Literature / Hans Brinker, or The Silver Skates

 is an 1865 children's novel written by American author Mary Mapes Dodge.

 Hans is a 15-year-old boy who, together with his younger sister Gretel, yearns to participate in a great ice-skating race on the canal.
 The main prize is a pair of silver skates.
 Unfortunately, they come from a very poor family with a father who is unable to work since a fall from a dike.
-The father became a short-tempered alcoholic as a result and the children have to work to support the family.
+The father has mental problems as a result and the children have to work to support the family.
+They skate all right, but on homemade wooden skates that stick after a few strokes.
 After Dr. Boekman is persuaded to examine their father, the doctor concludes that Father Brinker could be cured by a risky and expensive operation involving trephining.
 Despite saving money to buy himself some steel skates, Hans offers the doctor everything he has.
 This touches Dr. Boekman so much that he offers to provide the surgery for free, thus enabling Hans to buy good skates and participate in the race.
-Gretel wins the girls' race, but Hans lets a friend—who is worse off than himself—win the boys' race.
-The operation is a success and from now on, Dr. Boekman is a much kinder man who helps Hans into becoming a succesful doctor.
+The operation is a success and from now on, Dr. Boekman is a much kinder man who helps Hans into becoming a successful doctor.

-A lot of common misconceptions are attributed to this novel:
+There are a lot of common misconceptions surrounding this novel: